Code of Ethics

 Members of the Canadian Public Relations Society are pledged to maintain the spirit and ideals of the following stated principles of conduct, and to consider these essential to the practice of public relations.

-For more information on the CPRS Code of Ethics, please contact the Presiding Officers of the Judicial and Ethics Committee: Barbara Sheffield APR, FCPRS L.M (Toronto) and Daniel Granger APR, FCPRS (Québec).
+For more information on the CPRS Code of Ethics, please contact the Presiding Officer of the Judicial and Ethics Committee: Daniel Granger APR, FCPRS (Québec).

 Code of Professional Standards

 - A member shall practice public relations according to the highest professional standards.